Hacker0x01/react-datepicker/README.md

 ## Compatibility

+### React

 We're always trying to stay compatible with the latest version of React.
 We can't support all older versions of React, since React is still < 1.0 and introducing breaking changes every release.

 Latest compatible versions:
 - React 0.14 or newer: All above React-datepicker v0.13.0
 - React 0.13: React-datepicker v0.13.0
 - pre React 0.13: React-datepicker v0.6.2

+### Browser Support

+The date picker is compatible with the latest versions of Chrome, Firefox, and IE10+.

+Unfortunately it is difficult to support legacy browsers while maintaining our ability to develop new features in the future.
+For IE9 support, it is known that the [classlist polyfill](https://www.npmjs.com/package/classlist-polyfill) is needed, but this may change or break at any point in the future.

 ## Local Development